What is an Offset Mortgage and How Does it Work?

 As an example, if you had savings with an interest rate of 1% and your mortgage interest rate is 3%, you would be saving more than you could earn in interest on your savings.

-To determine whether an offset mortgage is the right option, you can speak to an independent mortgage broker to find out whether it will be favourable to a different type of mortgage.
+To determine whether an offset mortgage is the right option, you can speak to a whole of market mortgage broker to find out whether it will be favourable to a different type of mortgage.
 An experienced broker will be able to take all of the relevant details such as the mortgage loan amount, savings amount, preferred term length, income and credit history to evaluate your options.

 Boon Brokers is an experienced mortgage broker who can help you to find the most suitable type of mortgage.
 We can perform market comparisons to ensure that you are able to access the best type of mortgage to suit your circumstances and advise you on the advantages and disadvantages of each option.